 Fauci says Trump campaign ad twists his words on virus

-WASHINGTON, DC, United States (AFP) — Top government scientist Anthony Fauci said yesterday that an ad aired by Donald Trump''s re-election campaign was edited to make him seem to endorse the president's handling of the novel coronavirus pandemic.
+WASHINGTON, United States (AFP)— Top government scientist Anthony Fauci said Sunday that an ad aired by Donald Trump's reelection campaign was edited to make him seem to endorse the president's handling of the coronavirus pandemic.

-“In my nearly five decades of public service, I have never publicly endorsed any political candidate,” Fauci, the long-time director of the National Institute of Allergies and Infectious Diseases, said in a statement sent to AFP.
+"In my nearly five decades of public service, I have never publicly endorsed any political candidate," Fauci, the longtime director of the National Institute of Allergies and Infectious Diseases, said in a statement to CNN.

 "I can't imagine that anybody could be doing more," Fauci is shown as saying, creating the clear impression he is referring to Trump.